SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/05-Booleans.md

 The other numeric values become Boolean values, and they are "**false**"`.

-In JavaScript we have eight values that are assumed to be `falsy`:
+In JavaScript we have eight values that are assumed to be "**falsey**":

 | Value | Description |
 | :---:       |    :----:   |